moonglum/dotfiles/README.md

 ## vim

 I'm doing all my programming and most of my writing in vim.
 My vim is very close to the default configuration, but I'm using [`tpope/vim-sensible`](https://github.com/tpope/vim-sensible) to set a few **reasonable defaults**.
-I haven't configured spaces, tabs and similar things---instead I use [`editorconfig`](https://github.com/editorconfig/editorconfig-vim) to follow the convention of the projects.
+Instead of configuring spaces, tabs and similar things, I use [`editorconfig`](https://github.com/editorconfig/editorconfig-vim) to follow the convention of the projects.
 Additional **language support** is loaded on demand via [`sheerun/vim-polyglot`](https://github.com/sheerun/vim-polyglot).

 To jump to files, I use a **fuzzy file finder** ([`junegunn/fzf`](https://github.com/junegunn/fzf)) that I've bound to Ctrl+P. I use [`fd`](https://github.com/sharkdp/fd) as the source for its suggestions which pays attention to `.gitignore`.
 I can't remember the last time I opened a file without it.